 Metamaterials are often associated with nanotechnology because the tiny repeating cell structures used for optics applications are measured in nanometers.
 Creating metamaterials may require novel fabrication methods, made possible only through nanotechnology.
 As nanotechnology progresses in the coming decades, it will unlock new metamaterials and lower their cost.

-There is at least one known natural metamaterial (but no natural metamaterials with a negative refractive index): the opal.
+There is at least one known natural metamaterial-- the opal.
 The opal is composed of cristobalite, a high-temperature polymorph of quartz and tridymite produced in volcanic eruptions.
 The resulting material is made up of a huge number of tiny mineral cells that are constantly tumbling in relation to another, creating the macro-scale effect of a beautiful display of multiple colors, most prominently a brilliant blue.
+The research about natural opals and metamaterial qualities are ongoing.